What We Do

 INDEPENDENT LIVING SKILLS Teaches adaptive skills for cooking, shopping, financial and household management, clothing color matching and more.
 Course content is based on individual needs in group or individual settings.

-INTRODUCTION AND LIVING WITH VISION LOSS For people recently experiencing sight loss, our group classes are designed to introduce information, techniques and equipment allowing you to lead and active life.
+INTRODUCTION TO VISION LOSS For people experiencing sight loss, our group classes are designed to introduce information, techniques and equipment allowing you to lead an active life.
 In addition, we assist in adjusting to the emotions of losing sight.
 The class is 12 weeks meeting once per week and covers a variety of topics.
 Each week is a new topic that shares information, techniques, and shows equipment to use in the areas of cooking, cleaning, laundry, technology, labeling foods, medications and other personal items, orientation and mobility (getting around), travel, social skills, adaptive phones, in-home safety.

 LIVING WITH VISION LOSS

-A Group instructor lead class designed to address an individual’s emotional adjustment to sight loss.
+A counselor lead group class designed to address an individual’s emotional adjustment to sight loss.
 Safe, friendly environment with peer interaction and support.

 ORIENTATION AND MOBILITY Develops the skills required to travel independently, safely and confidently through ones environment.
 Specific instruction covers spatial concepts, sensory awareness, white cane skills, and the use of public transportation.